 You can adjust the flow pressure with an easy knob, so that you can change quickly from latex to stains, say.
-There are also three spray patterns to choose from: horizontal, vertical, and circular.
+There are also 3 spray patterns to choose from horizontal, vertical, and circular.

 It comes with a cleaning brush to keep the spray tip clear of buildup and clogs.
 There are also a few helpful accessories to make painting easier.
 One is a viscosity cup to assist in diluting paint.
-You also get an air spray nozzle which converts the sprayer into a makeshift air compressor.
-It’s a handy mode for dusting old furniture before you paint.
+You also get an air spray nozzle that converts the sprayer into a makeshift air compressor.
+It’s a handy model for dusting old furniture before you paint.

 It’s covered by a 2-year warranty.